 Having built up a picture of your potential, and the improvements you need to make, it’s time to look at the possible patterns of study.
-This will involve reviewing your A-level unit marks, and helping you work out what’s best to resit, balancing workload, timescales, motivation and safety.
-Taking more units gives more ways of building up marks, but involves more effort and possibly a longer course.
+This will involve reviewing your A-level marks, and helping you work out what’s best to resit, balancing workload, timescales, motivation and safety.
 Taking the minimum leaves little margin of safety if something doesn’t go right.

-Each student is different, which is why good advice is important, but what fits for you is likely to involve one or both of:
+Each student is different, which is why good advice is important.
+However, what fits for you is likely to involve one or both of:

 January/February to June study:

-This is likely to suit you if you need to retake units in two subjects and improve by a two or three A-level grades, and if that improvement is consistent with your demonstrated ability.
+This is likely to suit you if you need to retake two subjects and improve by a two or three A-level grades, and if that improvement is consistent with your demonstrated ability.

 September to June study: